codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Combining-tags--ids-and-classes--continued--c0f8.md

 Now if we only one to target the children of an element, we use the sign `>`

-So if we want to target the li's that are the children of #header-nav we will write :
+So if we want to target the li's that are the children of #header-nav we will write:

 ```css
 #header-nav > li {